tagtag

 1. Aircraft pilots and flight engineers

-Aircraft pilots and flight engineers are often under an immense amount of stress and pressure on the job.
+Aircraft pilots and flight engineers are often under immense stress and pressure on the job.
 As a result, these workers can quickly become mentally and physically exhausted, meaning they are at a higher risk for transportation accidents.
 According to the BLS, the total number of fatal injuries for pilots in 2017 amounted to 59 incidents, while the overall number of non-fatal injuries was 630.

 1. Logging Workers